What is an arachnoid cyst?

 - muscle weakness or spasms

-Primary arachnoid cysts, the congenital version, are usually caused by an abnormal growth of the brain and spinal column while the baby is developing in utero.
-This can be genetic.
-However, the exact cause of these growths is not known.
+Primary, or congenital, arachnoid cysts are usually caused by an abnormal growth of your brain and spinal column while you’re developing in utero.
+The exact cause of this growth is not known.
+It might be genetic.